 I'm slow-cooking in Yale University theologian Miroslav Volf's Public Faith.
 I'm reading what he says about "the relevant church."
-The culturally blended church.
-They accommodate, and accommodationism is rooted in the fear of irrelevance.
+The culturally blended, relevant church accommodates.
+Accommodationism is rooted in the fear of irrelevance.
 Volf writes:

 Volf argues that liberal Christianity's accommodationist strategy has failed.
 For two reasons.